Fomode3D/Documentation/node.md

 All commands have to be transferred to the `commands.fifo` pipe.
 The node at the start opens this file for reading immediately, so once a command gets there, it will be processed at once.<br/>

 The results of the command execution will be written by the node into the `results.fifo` pipe.
 This file must be opened for reading **before the start of the node**, otherwise the node will freeze at the first attempt to write a result.
 Since we do not have the `results.fifo` pipe (as well as other files) initially, we have to run the node first to form all these files.
-Then we have to stop it, and all the next times we will have to open the `results.fifo` file for reading before the node start.<br/>
+Then we have to stop it, and all subsequent times we will have to open the `results.fifo` file for reading before the node starts.<br/>
 <br/>
 The `events.fifo` file is planned for recording the node’s internal events (incoming payments, opening an outgoing TL, etc.).
-But this functionality is not implemented yet, so this file can be ignored so far.
+But this functionality is not implemented yet, so this file can be ignored for now.

-All commands and results consist of plain text data separated by the tab symbol `\t`, and ends with the end of the line symbol `\n`.
+All commands and results consist of plain text data separated by the tab symbol `\t`, and end with the end of the line symbol `\n`.
 The command and the result start with a 16-byte `command UUID` (UUID4 hex representation) that should be generated by the command issuer.

-Each command consist of `command UUID`, command name, and comamnd arguments.
+Each command consists of `command UUID`, command name, and command arguments.

-You can use standard linux command `echo` to send command to the node directly from the shell: <br/>
+You can use standard linux command `echo` to send a command to the node directly from the shell: <br/>
 `echo -e "<command>" > fifo/commands.fifo` <br/>
 Argument `-e` forces `echo` to interpet `\t` as tab character and `\n` as line end character.
 <br/>